tiwariPC/BizFlow/replit.md

 A comprehensive business solutions platform that serves as a one-stop hub for entrepreneurs and companies looking to incorporate their businesses.
 The platform provides guided package selection, order management, and administrative oversight for business registration services including company incorporation, GST registration, tax filing, and legal compliance services.

-The application follows a modern full-stack architecture with a React TypeScript frontend, Express.js backend, and PostgreSQL database using Drizzle ORM for data management.
+The application follows a modern full-stack architecture with a React TypeScript frontend, Express.js backend, and in-memory storage for development.
+Features a complete authentication system, interactive questionnaire for personalized recommendations, customer and admin dashboards, and six different business incorporation packages.

+## Recent Changes (December 2024)

+✓ Complete platform implementation with all core features ✓ Authentication system with JWT and bcrypt security
+✓ Six business incorporation service packages (Sole Proprietorship to Public Limited Company) ✓ Interactive questionnaire with scoring algorithm for personalized recommendations ✓ Customer dashboard with order tracking and account overview ✓ Admin dashboard with order management and analytics ✓ Professional UI with responsive design and proper navigation ✓ Fixed TypeScript issues and React validation warnings ✓ All components working with proper error handling and loading states

 ## User Preferences